 - determines the pre-conditions of whether the collections of the UE should be configured with the same EAS.

 - determines whether the UE is satisfied with the pre-conditions, according to UE location information and FQDN.
-The SMF can also recover the DNAI, PSA ID, DNN, S-NSSAI of the UE or the UE's PDU Sessions.

 - decides to have a direct DNS response to the UE or configure the same DNS message handling rule to this UE DNS query, according to the configurations in the pre-conditions.